Detailed information about the 100 most recent patent applications.

 ⚠ Appeals to PTAB face challenges.
 Ensure your case has strong merit before committing to full Board review.

-Examiner GHORISHI, SEYED BEHROOZ works in Art Unit 1748 and has examined 323 patent applications in our dataset.
-With an allowance rate of 67.8%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 34 months.
+Examiner GHORISHI, SEYED BEHROOZ works in Art Unit 1748 and has examined 282 patent applications in our dataset.
+With an allowance rate of 64.9%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 37 months.

-Examiner GHORISHI, SEYED BEHROOZ's allowance rate of 67.8% places them in the 21% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner GHORISHI, SEYED BEHROOZ's allowance rate of 64.9% places them in the 25% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

-The median time to disposition (half-life) for applications examined by GHORISHI, SEYED BEHROOZ is 34 months.
-This places the examiner in the 22% percentile for prosecution speed.
-Applications take longer to reach final disposition with this examiner compared to most others.
+The median time to disposition (half-life) for applications examined by GHORISHI, SEYED BEHROOZ is 37 months.
+This places the examiner in the 32% percentile for prosecution speed.
+Prosecution timelines are slightly slower than average with this examiner.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: